Welcome to my Website!

 and it does, it does look funny. but, okay, where is it actually /from/?

 well, luckily, it's not some drawn-out internet mystery. chances are, going to any video that happens to use this smile, and heading towards the comments section, will yield you at least. three comments maybe. going "LOL!!!
-BFDI mouth jumpscare!!!" or something. i dont use youtube a lot anymore. stay with me here
+BFDI mouth jumpscare!!!" or something. i dont use youtube a lot anymore stay with me here

 II showed people that they could just Make Their Own Show, and perhaps even be successful, and it gave them a blank slate medium (object shows) to do that.
 Without II, it's quite possible that there may simply not /be/ other object shows.
-Instead, today, we've got thousands upon thousands of people making their own, unique indie shows, and I think that's really cool. you don't need prior experience or money to make an object show; you just need an idea and a lot of free time. there's an utterly fascinating community (the object show community, or OSC, is what it's called by the way) surrounding this gateway into animation, and it's almost like a fandom within a fandom? like it's not exactly seperate fandoms, it's not quite overlapping fandoms. it's one big fandom for multiple shows only connected by inspiration, and i think that's fascinating.
+Instead, today, we've got thousands upon thousands of people making their own, unique indie shows, and I think that's really cool. you don't need prior experience or money to make an object show; you just need an idea and a lot of free time.

-now, of course, it's probably worth talking about some of those "thousands upon thousands" of object shows. granted, with the very nature of object shows being indie cartoons, and on youtube of all places, most fizzle out and get cancelled after a few episodes. it's not unsurprising; many of the people who start their own shows are young and don't have much experience running a show. but! a handful have been able to achieve niche internet stardom by making object shows, with some even being able to produce their own merchandise
+granted, with the very nature of object shows being indie cartoons, hosted on youtube of all places, most fizzle out after a few episodes and get cancelled. it's not surprising; many of the people who start their own shows are young and don't have the kind of experience needed to actually run one. but! a handful of people /have/ been able to achieve niche internet stardom by making object shows, with some even being able to produce their own merchandise. and a few people have even succeded in making object shows that're enjoyable, a feat previously unheard of. so to finish, here are some that are popular, and some that i reccomend.

 off the top of my head: